 Day 2: Golden Circle, Super Jeep & Snowmobiling Adventure

 Pick up is at 08:30 am from your Reykjavík pick up point.
-Picking everyone up takes about 30 minutes but you do have to be ready on time.
+Picking everyone up takes about 30 minutes but please be ready on time.

-Þingvellir National Park is your first amazing stop, the site of Iceland´s first parliament, Alþingi, which was founded in 930 AD.
-This incredible UNESCO World Heritage Site is not only the place where the Alþingi was founded, it is also a great geological wonder of the world.
-The rugged cliff, created by the Eurasian and North American tectonic plates slowly moving apart, runs right through Þingvellir.
-Next, on the agenda is the Geysir geothermal area, to witness Strokkur erupting torrents of boiling water skywards every 5 to 10 minutes.
-Last, we take you to see Gullfoss waterfall (the Golden Falls), on the Hvítá (the White River), which flows all the way from Langjökull glacier.
+Þingvellir National Park is your first amazing stop, the site of Iceland’s first parliament, Alþingi, founded in 930 AD.
+This incredible UNESCO World Heritage Site is also a great geological wonder of the world and lies between the Eurasian and North American tectonic plates.
+Next on the agenda is the Geysir geothermal area to witness Strokkur geyser erupting torrents of boiling water skywards every 5 to 10 minutes.
+Last, we take you to see Gullfoss Waterfall (the Golden Falls), on the Hvítá (the White River), which flows all the way from Langjokull Glacier.
 Feel the extraordinary power as the water pours through the canyon, dropping 32 m in two stages, pivoting dramatically as it does so.
-You will have the opportunity to enjoy lunch at Gullfoss Café (not included).
+You’ll have the opportunity to enjoy lunch at Gullfoss Café (not included).

 Now for the glacier!
-Our all terrain vehicle will deliver you to our remote but warm and welcoming Langjökull snowmobiling base.
-Langjökull is the second largest glacier in Iceland, covering a vast area of 953 m2.
-It rises to 14,500 m above sea level and is surrounded by high mountain peaks, in every direction the scenery is stunning.
-Your specialist snowmobile guide will give you your gear, a few, brief snowmobile driving instructions and you are ready, setting off for an hour on the ice.
-A rip-roaring ride which will really get the adrenaline racing through your veins!
-As you skim across Langjökull you will feel as though you are sailing across a magical high plateau, a real-life magic-carpet ride on a stupendous great glacier!
+Our all-terrain vehicle will drive you to our remote but warm and welcoming Langjökull snowmobiling base.
+Langjökull is the second largest glacier in Iceland, covering a vast area of 953 m².
+It rises to 14,500 m above sea level and is surrounded by high mountain peaks.
+Your snowmobile specialist will give you an overview of your gear and driving instructions step-by-step, and then you’ll be ready to hit the slopes for an hour.
+A rip-roaring ride will get the adrenaline racing through your veins!
+As you skim across Langjökull, you’ll feel like you’re sailing across a high snow-capped plateau–a real-life magic carpet ride!
 Why settle for the ordinary when you can experience something as extraordinary as this?
-The tour usually returns to Reykjavík at around 18:30.

-Remember to bring: warm layers and weatherproof top layer, headwear, gloves, scarves and good hiking shoes.
-A valid Driving License is required for all snowmobile drivers.
+Remember to bring: warm layers and weatherproof top layer, headwear, gloves, scarves, and good hiking shoes.
+A valid Driver’s License is required for all snowmobile drivers.
 Two people share a snowmobile.
-If you are on your own, or you wish to ride solo, an additional fee of 6000 ISK is payable.
+If you’re on your own, or you wish to ride solo, an additional fee of 6000 ISK is payable.

 - Gullfoss Waterfall